mneri/csv/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mneri/csv/badge.svg?branch=master)](https://coveralls.io/github/mneri/csv?branch=master)

 ## Motivation
 The code of most of the parsers you can find online is bloated and complicated.
-I wanted make a parsers that was brief, clean and easy to understand.
+I wanted make a parser that was brief, clean and easy to understand.
 The algorithm of `mneri/csv` is less than [50 lines of code](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/CsvReader.java#L169).